CodingChessVariants/codingchessvariants.github.io/source/tutorials/tutorial.rst

 Step 3: Add the frontend
 --------------------------
 - Desktop: Integrate your own frontend or extend the existing front end to accomadate your new variant.
-- Console: Eextend the console front end to play your variant in the console.
+- Console: Extend the console front end to play your variant in the console.